 - 2 cups yogurt

 - 2 tomatoes

 - 2-3 green chillies

 - Salt as required

 - In a bowl add yogurt and whisk it.
-Add chopped onion, tomatoes, cucumber, green chillies, crushed peanuts, chopped cilantro, salt and coriander cumin powder.
-Temper mustard seeds and cumin seeds in a tadka pan and add this to the salad mixture.
+Add chopped onions, tomatoes, cucumbers, green chillies, crushed peanuts, chopped cilantro, salt and coriander cumin powder.
 Mix it all together.
 Serve chilled.